 Ideas might include: lighting installations, growing spaces, sculptures, play equipment, outdoor furniture or other interventions which will revitalise and improve the site and surrounding area.

 Unfortunately due to the volume of submissions received through the first open call, we'll be unable to provide feedback on individual proposals.
-Applicants will be informed by 24th November whether their proposal has been shortlisted.

 Artists and Creative Practitioners